U.S. flag

 Do Nevada anti-bullying laws and regulations include protections for specific groups?

 Yes.
-Nevada anti-bullying laws prohibit bullying acts, discrimination, or conduct that is based on actual or perceived race, color, national origin, ancestry, religion, gender identity or expression, sexual orientation, physical or mental disability of a person, sex or any other distinguishing characteristic or background of a person, or association of a person with another person having one or more of those actual or perceived characteristics.
-Nevada district policies must also include requirements and methods for addressing rights and needs of persons with diverse gender identities or expression.
+Nevada anti-bullying laws prohibit bullying acts, discrimination, or conduct that is based on actual or perceived race, color, national origin, ancestry, religion, sexual orientation, physical or mental disability of a person, sex or any other distinguishing characteristic or background of a person, or association of a person with another person having one or more of those actual or perceived characteristics.

 Nevada schools that receive federal funding are required by federal law to address discrimination based on certain characteristics.
 Find out when bullying may be a civil rights violation.